The Replica Dinnie stones

 Differences from the original stones

-The large stone’s ring is not fixed
+The large stone’s ring

 The replica stones aren’t as smooth